Ivanhdz04/Prosus-Front/README.md

 - OpenAI for AI integration capabilities
 - The open-source community for inspiration

-## 📞 Support

-For support, email support@travelprosus.com or create an issue in this repository.

 ---

-**Travel ProSus** - Making group travel planning effortless with AI assistance 🚀✈️
+**Travel Buddies** - Making group travel planning effortless with AI assistance 🚀✈️